 "This is how well I have quieted your mind," said Bodhidharma.

-At these words Shen Kuang understood things and got the name "Hui Ko" (Able Wisdom - Eka in Japanese) and became "Zen man number two" in the line after Bodhidharma.
+The other, Shen Kuang, became "Zen man number two" in the line after Bodhidharma.

 A few years after his death, a Chinese official reported that he had encountered Bodhidharma in the mountains of Central Asia.
 Bodhidharma was then carrying a staff; a single sandal was hanging from it.
 He told that he was on his way back to India.
 When this story reached his Chinese home, fellow monks decided to open Bodhidharma's tomb.
 Inside there was only a sandal.

-After Hung Jen, Chinese Ch'an (Zen) was divided into two schools, Northern and Southern.
-The latter, which was led by Hui Neng (638713), the sixth patriarch, continued a transmission that is flourishing in Japan still.
+After Hung Jen, Chinese Chan (Zen) was divided into two schools, Northern and Southern Chan.
+The latter, which was led by Hui Neng (638–713), the sixth patriarch, continued a transmission that is flourishing in Japan still.
 [The dates given are not certain.]

-THE DEAR contemplation methods which Bodhidharma taught, were taken from the "pan-Indian" heritage.
-His instructions were to a great extent based on the sutras of Mahayana Buddhism.
+The contemplation methods that Bodhidharma taught, were taken from the "pan-Indian" heritage.
+His instructions were to a great extent based on sutras of Mahayana Buddhism.
 In The Zen Teaching of Bodhidharma he says:

 The old teachings